 Today we are going to be taking a closer look at the Realspace Magellan standing desk.
 The Realspace Magellan has quickly risen the ranks for standing desk popularity with its showroom exposure at Office Depot and OfficeMax stores.
-With an attractive price point of $399 to $499, the Realspace Magellan will likely find itself in a lot of offices.
+With an attractive price point of $499, the Realspace Magellan will likely find itself in a lot of offices.
 The Realspace Magellan is one of the cleanest desks we’ve reviewed that has been manufactured in China.
 Like all the desks we’ve tested, it isn’t perfect and has a list of problems.
 This post will bring those problems to light, provide solutions if they exist and alternatives if they don’t.
-Hopefully after reading this post you will know if the Realspace Magellan is a good fit for your standing desk needs.
+Hopefully, after reading this post you will know if the Realspace Magellan is a good fit for your standing desk needs.

 Need help?
 Get our Free Electric Standing Desk Buying Guide!

 Full Disclaimer: We are an office furniture dealer and sell some of the products we review.
 To learn more about the products we sell, our review process and why you can trust us, please visit: Why we’re different.
 Who is BTOD.com and The Breakroom Blog?

 Top 8 Realspace Magellan Standing Desk Problems For 2019